CMSgov/bluebutton-site-static/_pages/developers.md

 ### Scopes

-Our OAuth screen gives beneficiaries the ability to choose whether or not to share theirdemographic information.
+Our OAuth screen gives beneficiaries the ability to choose whether or not to share their demographic information.
 Your application will need to handle the return of a 403 status codefrom the ​`/v1/fhir/Patient​` and `​/v1/connect/userinfo​` endpoints.

-If the beneficiary declines to share information that your application needs in order to function, you may display a message explaining why that information is needed and request reauthorization. **We encourage you to only request data that your application actually needs.**
+If the beneficiary declines to share information that your application needs in order to function, you may display a message explaining why that information is needed and request reauthorization, or, better yet, handle the collection of that information elsewhere within your application

 ### Native Mobile App Support {#nativeMobileApp}